colinhuckstep/homelab/README.md

 # Description
-This is the Ansible Playbooks for building/rebuilding/adding a node to my homelab.
+This is the Ansible Playbooks and Terraform files for building/rebuilding/adding a node to my homelab.
 The new-host.yml playbook will patch all nodes to latest then install Docker, Tailscale, PowerPanel (On the node controlling the UPS), and Staship Shell.
 Any necessary pre-reqs will be installed either by the pre-reqs role or the role for the specific service.

 ## Assumptions/Pre-reqs
 - A workstation with Ansible Engine installed and a basic understanding of using Ansible